tsuru/tsuru/docs/apps/quickstart/python.rst

     $ tsuru service-add mysql blogsql
     Service successfully added.

-Now, if we run ``service-list`` again, we will see our new service-instance in the list:
+Now, if we run ``service-list`` again, we will see our new service instance in the list:

 .. highlight:: bash